computingfreak/FlickrFrames/README.md

 "/>

 #### Image Caching
-Have implemented image caching using `NSCache`.
-The cache gets cleared manually when the app receives Memory Warning.
-Also the cache is cleared by OS when app shuts.
-Its the behaviors of `NSCache`. `URLCache` is the other option that can also be used if more control is required.
+Image Caching has been implemented using `NSCache`.
+The cache gets cleared automatically when the app receives a Memory Warning.
+Also the cache is cleared by OS when app is killed due to the behavior of `NSCache`. `URLCache` is an altnerate option that can be used if more control is required.

 #### Unit tests
 Test cases are written for important functionalities.
-Below here mentioned are name and description of all cases
+Name and description of all test cases are as follows:

 	testImagesFetchSuccessResponseModelDecodingFromMock()

 > An offline test to check if success model decoding is working fine.
 Codable is used to map JSON data to models

 	testImagesFetchErrorResponseDecodingFromMock()

 > An offline test to check if error model decoding is working fine.
 Codable is used to map JSON data to models

 	testImagesLoadFlowFromServer()

 > To test the complete image load flow from the server.
 This helps if any issue with data parsing or zero images or API is down

 	testSearchImageFlowFromMockedData()

 > Test the complete search flow from Mocked data

 	testImageDownloadAndCaching()